Nomination Process & Requirements

 - Nominee can be an individual scientist, group, or small team

 2. Eligible Nominator.
-Active AGU membership required
+Active AGU membership is required

 3. Eligible Supporters.
 Active AGU membership is not required